The Inner Game: Why Parenting Is So Challenging for Moms

 You can substitute the word okay for any of these: happy, successful, thriving, responsible, or healthy.

 Have you heard the expression, “Keep them alive to 25”?

 “Keeping our teens alive” is a real fear for moms.
-In my book Dial Down the Drama, I have a chapter called, “What Fear Does to You and Your Daughter,” that I would recommend you read.
-Also, in this chapter, you can download the Dismantle the F-Bomb Worksheet.
-(F-Bomb = Fear) This is a worksheet that will help you work through the fear and turn it into practical action steps.
+In my book Dial Down the Drama, I have a chapter called, “What Fear Does to You and Your Daughter,” that I would recommend you reading.
+Also, in this chapter you can download the Dismantle the F-Bomb Worksheet.
+(F-Bomb = Fear) This is a worksheet that will help you work though the fear and turn it into practical action steps.